antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 r => CountCharacters(r, "age", "name"))
 </pre>

-By contrast, VectorDataFrameUdfs.cs concludes the UDF by calling CountCharacters with the code `r => CountCharacters(r))`.
-Both programs implement `CountCharacters` to determine the length of names, but VectorDataFrameUdfs.cs makes that method call more concise by only requiring 1 input parameter.

 `CountCharacters` is implemented differently in each program.
 In VectorUdfs.cs, the definition is:

 <pre class="prettyprint">